 Use Local Hashtags Sparingly

-The goal of using local hashtags is to get your posts in front of people who live in, or are interested in your farm area.
+The goal of using local hashtags is to get your posts in front of people who live in, or are interested in, your farm area.
 Since you want a large audience, you might be tempted to stuff as many local keywords as possible into your posts.
 Don’t.

 Trust me, trying to cram too many local hashtags into your posts won’t help you get seen by more people.
 Social media sites are smart enough to spot spam tactics like this.
 One to three local hashtags should get the job done.

 Use Hashtags to Highlight Your Listing’s Best Features

-For example, you might want to include hashtags like #fireplace or #countrylife for a secluded listing in the country, or maybe something like #duplex or #industrialchic for a new development of loft space downtown.
+For example, you might want to include hashtags like #fireplace or #countrylife for a secluded listing in the country, or maybe something like #duplex or #industrialchic for a new development of loft spaces downtown.

 While these might not get you a ton of local traffic, they might help you get in front of followers who have similar interests in architecture, interior design, or DIY.

-Since social media sites are well, social, using popular hashtags that your audience or competition uses can get more (local) eyeballs on your content.
+Since social media sites are, well, social, using popular hashtags that your audience or competition uses can get more (local) eyeballs on your content.

 More eyeballs = more money.